Encumbrance Certificate (EC): Full Guide

 • Entering wrong survey/document numbers.

-• Forgetting that digital vs. manual records affect delivery time.
+• Forgetting that manual vs. digital records change delivery time.

 Encumbrance Certificate (EC) – FAQ